 Begin by determining your back-waist length.
 We’ll assume that your pattern has already been adjusted, if necessary, to accommodate any variation in your height or waist position from the original pattern.
 Measure from the base of your neck, where a necklace would naturally fall, to your waist, and compare this measurement to your pattern.
 If you don’t know where the normal neckline is on the pattern, or if the back waist isn’t marked, you can find the standard measurement for your size in the back of the catalog for your brand of pattern.
 The difference between your measurement and the pattern is the amount you need to add.

 Cut on the first slash line to, but not through, the armhole, leaving a hinge of paper at the seamline.
 Slash on the second line to, but not through, the first line, again leaving a hinge of paper, this time between sections A and B thus created.
-If your back-waist-length difference is 1 in. or less, anchor the lower section (below line 1) and slide section A up along the guideline the amount needed.
+If your back-waist-length difference is 1 inch or less, anchor the lower section (below line 1) and slide section A up along the guideline the amount needed.

-For upper-back adjustments under 1 in., slide section A along guideline to add needed length.
-Allow hinge to break if necessary to keep section A aligned with guideline.
 As you slide up section A, you’ll see that the higher you go, the harder it is to keep the section touching the guideline without breaking the paper hinge at section B. If you need the extra length, pop the hinge and let section A move as necessary.
 The hinge is useful as a way of keeping everything aligned as far as it goes, but it isn’t required.
 After positioning and securing section A at the proper height, pivot and anchor the armhole/section B piece to match section A, so that the adjacent corners are level, as in the drawing just mentioned.

 As you can see, a dart will have opened up along the second slash line, but it will need to be trued.
-Lightly pencil in new dart legs about 3-1/2 in. long, then fold the dart as it will be sewn and pressed; with the dart underlay toward center back, trace over the neckline to get the correct seam-allowance shape.
+Lightly pencil in new dart legs about 3-1/2 inches. long, then fold the dart as it will be sewn and pressed; with the dart underlay toward center back, trace over the neckline to get the correct seam-allowance shape.

-If you need to add more than 1-1/4 in., the process is the same as just described, but the dart that will open between sections A and B will be too severe, and you’ll want to distribute some of the excess fullness elsewhere.
+If you need to add more than 1-1/4 inches, the process is the same as described, but the dart that will open between sections A and B will be too severe, and you’ll want to distribute some of the excess fullness elsewhere.
 You can do this by any or all of the following means: adding a center-back dart to be absorbed into a center-back seam, adding a shoulder dart and/or ease, or adding length to the back armscye.
-This last approach is a good idea if you’re adjusting by more than 2 in.
+This last approach is a good idea if you’re adjusting by more than 2 inches.

 To add a center-back dart, pivot the raised section A in toward the neck dart from its lowest point on the guideline, opening up a small amount of center-back dart space (typically smaller than half the neckline dart width).
-Redraw the neckline dart legs as described above, and redraw the center-back seam so that it blends into the guideline about 3-1/2 in. below the neckline.
+Redraw the neckline dart legs as described above, and redraw the center-back seam so that it blends into the guideline about 3-1/2 inches below the neckline.
 If your garment doesn’t have a center-back seam, but you want to add this dart (perhaps because the roundness that you’re shaping to is centered), simply add a seam allowance at the center-back foldline, and don’t cut on the fold.

-For upper-back adjustments over 2 in., slash completely across pattern on line 1 and slide all sections up along guideline by as much as 1 in., then add additional length using steps previously described.
 To add a shoulder dart instead of, or in addition to, a center-back dart, slash on the third slash line, leaving a hinge at the lowest point, and pivot section B to open up dart space in the shoulder.
 Draw in and true the dart legs as before.

 It’s important with each of these changes that you don’t overfit; just keep the fabric smooth and unstrained across your back.
-For the same reason, avoid fabrics with a stiff hand; natural fibers that shape easily with steam to follow your curves will combine best with all the seam shaping I’ve described.
+For the same reason, avoid fabrics with a stiff hand; natural fibers that shape easily with steam to follow your curves will combine best with all the seam shaping described.

 Drawings: Kim Jaeckel